 So we didn’t have time to drive the entire way and back that evening, but we made it over the Pass and got to see some of the spectacular views.

 That winter the northern Rockies had gotten 200% of their usual annual snowfall.
 This early July evening there were still many feet of snow at the Pass.
 In fact the road had only been opened 3 weeks before.

 At one spot the boys all trooped down into a snowy patch for a snowball fight.
 They did fine staying on top of the snow at first, but as they moved along they started sinking in almost to their hips!
 We all had a good laugh at them struggling back to solid ground.

 (As you can see they were in either shorts or flip-flops or both!)

 We (or at least I!) would’ve loved to have had the whole day to explore this gorgeous drive.
-Someday we’ll go back and take our time—enjoying the views, going on a hike or two, bringing a picnic lunch.
+Someday we’ll go back and take our time—we’ll enjoy the views, go on a hike or two, and bring a picnic lunch.

 The Beartooth Highway is definitely worth even a couple hours of your time when you’re out in that part of the country.